 I knew the police were pleased with our record of not allowing any trouble to spill outside and that was the reason we were given permission to stage this particular show.
 And what a cracker it was and believe it or not hardly any crowd trouble.

 Other memorable bands were GBH, Penetration and Conflict.
 I liked Colin the singer of Conflict.
 He insisted we keep the entrance fee down so that his fans could afford it, even taking a smaller purse himself.

-Anyway one of the Subs members copped off with the girlfriend of one of the support band and took her to a room upstairs where the band where staying for the night.
-The support band went upstairs and a huge battle ensued with carpets ruined with blood and drink.
+Anyway one of the Subs members copped off with the girlfriend of one of the support band and took her to a room upstairs where the band were staying for the night.
+The support band went upstairs, and a huge battle ensued with carpets ruined with blood and drink.
 It took an hour or so to restore order.

 There is a regrets number two.
 I was in the Marquee Club with one of my bands in 1985 and took a call from Bronze Records who wanted to show me a band.
 I went to Camden next day to see them and basically it was a country & western star, can’t remember the name.
 Anyway, country wasn’t my scene so turned it down.

 Then he produced a picture of Tom Petty who was coming over soon to tour.
-The price was reasonable but I knew he hadn’t released anything for about 3 years so turned that down too.
+The price was reasonable, but I knew he hadn’t released anything for about three years so turned that down too.
 Another Decca/Beatles moment!

 But after thinking a little more about it, I’ve concluded that it’s the actual making of music, the playing of it, watching other people playing it – construction really.
 I was never one for lyrics, it was always the tune, the riffs and chord structures that got me excited.
 That’s why I tend to like songs with a nice hook to them.